spxctrzz/Slasher/README.md

 Not much else to say here.

-## First Run
+# First Run
 On the First run, the payload runs directly when embed.py calls it with a sys.executable subprocess.
 This is to avoid issues with conflicting python installations, and may be changed in the future.
 A registry key is set to point to run.vbs on startup.

-### Persistance After System Restart
+# Persistance After System Restart

 ## *runner.bat*

-runner.bat is a middleman between run.vbs and the payload execution.
+runner.bat acts as a middleman between run.vbs and the payload execution.
 It checks if the dedicated environment is set up and determines if payload.py or embed.py should be run.

 If the environement's path DOES exist, it assumes it is set up properly and calls payload.py directly with the dedicated python 3.9.8 executable that was downloaded.

-If the environments path DOES NOT exist, it will call embed.py and install it before running.
+If the environments path DOES NOT exist, it will check environment variables for a python installtion to run embed.py with, and install the dedicated environment.
 If the dropper executed properly, this should never happen.
 It is just a failsafe.

 This is helpful to ensure the malware continues functioning on the target system long-term.